Type: Package

 ## End(Not run)

-list_palettes(): List All Color Palettes from RDS
+List Available Color Palettes

 Description